bitmark-inc/docs/learning-bitmark/quick-start/simple-solution-for-node-setup.md

 |------|--------------------------------------------------|
 | 2136 | Port for connecting to other peer bitmarkd nod      |

-When running bitmark node container, user can make sure ports are opened with the following commands.
+When running bitmark node container, user can make sure ports are opened with the following command in Linux and Mac.

 netcat -v [Your Public IP] 2136

+For windows users, telnet can be used to test on an open port.

+telnet [Your Public IP] 2136

 ###### tags: 'bitmark-node' 'documentation' 'quick start' 'bitmark'